 Requiring Instructor Permission

-Undergrad electives and grad courses can require instructor permission prior to registration (NOT recommended for large classes).
-Please notify Brittany if you would like to require this.
-When you have approved students, send the student’s person number to Brittany (UG) or Rosemary (Grad).
+Undergrad electives and grad courses can require instructor permission prior to registration.
+Please notify the Undergraduate Academic Coordinator if you would like to require this for a course you are teaching.

 All Faculty can submit textbook orders online.